Camper Insurance Rates: 2026 Averages by Type

 Down Payment Guide: How Much You Need and How to Save It

-Down Payment Guide: How Much You Need and How to Save It My first home had a 5% down payment.
-My second had 10%.
-My current home?
-25%.
-Each time, I learned something new about how down payment size affects everything — not just your monthly payment, but your negotiating power, stress levels, and long-term wealth.
+Down Payment Guide: How Much You Need and How to Save It Down payments commonly range from 5% on a first home to 10%, and up to 25% or more on a later purchase.
+The size of the down payment affects everything — not just the monthly payment, but negotiating power, stress levels, and long-term wealth.
 The down payment is often the biggest barrier to homeownership.
 But here's what most guides won't tell you: the "right" down payment isn't always 20%.
-This guide explains when to put down less, when to wait for more, and how I'd approach it if I were buying today.
+This guide explains when to put down less, when to wait for more, and how to weigh the trade-offs when buying today.
 Calculate Your Down Payment Impact See how your down payment affects your monthly payment: Try Our Mortgage Calculator(/finance/mortgage-calculator) What is a Down Payment?
 A down payment is the upfront cash you pay toward your home purchase.
 The rest is financed through your mortgage.
-According to the...
+According to the Consumer...

 First-Time Homebuyer Guide: Complete Step-by-Step Process

-First-Time Homebuyer Guide: Complete Step-by-Step Process In 2012, I was you — a first-time buyer with a decent salary, zero real estate knowledge, and the naive belief that "renting is throwing money away."
-I bought a house I could barely afford, picked the first lender who approved me, and spent two years eating rice and beans.
-A decade and three homes later, I've helped hundreds of first-time buyers avoid my mistakes.
+First-Time Homebuyer Guide: Complete Step-by-Step Process Buying a first home often starts the same way: a first-time buyer with a decent salary, zero real estate knowledge, and the belief that "renting is throwing money away" ends up buying a house that is barely affordable, picking the first lender who approves them, and spending years eating rice and beans to make it work.
 Buying your first home is exciting but overwhelming.
-This guide walks you through every step I wish someone had explained to me, from saving for a down payment to closing day.
-Calculate What You Can Afford Before you start house hunting, know your budget: Try Our Mortgage Calculator(/finance/mortgage-calculator) What is a First-Time Homebuyer? !First-Time Homebuyer Journey showing the 9-step process from credit check to closing day(/images/blog/first-time-buyer-journey.svg) According to the Department of Housing and Urban Development (HUD)(https://www.hud.gov/program_offices/housing/sfh/title/sfix), you're considered a...
+This guide walks through every step, from saving for a down payment to closing day.
+Calculate What You Can Afford Before you start house hunting, know your budget: Try Our Mortgage Calculator(/finance/mortgage-calculator) What is a First-Time Homebuyer? !First-Time Homebuyer Journey showing the 9-step process from credit check to closing day(/images/blog/first-time-buyer-journey.svg) According to the Department of Housing and Urban Development (HUD)(https://www.hud.gov/program_offices/housing/sfh/title/sfix), you're considered a first-time homebuyer if: - You haven't owned a home in the past 3 years - You're a...

 Mortgage Calculator: Complete Guide to Calculating Your Home Loan

-Mortgage Calculator: Complete Guide to Calculating Your Home Loan When I bought my first home in 2012, I trusted the "monthly payment" number my lender showed me.
-Big mistake.
-That number didn't include property taxes, insurance, or the PMI that added $287/month to my bill.
-I ended up house-poor for two years.
-This guide exists so you don't repeat my $47,000 worth of mistakes.
-I'll show you exactly how mortgage payments are calculated, what lenders don't tell you upfront, and how to actually afford the home you're buying.
+Mortgage Calculator: Complete Guide to Calculating Your Home Loan It is easy to trust the "monthly payment" number a lender shows you.
+That number often does not include property taxes, insurance, or PMI -- which can add $287/month or more to the bill -- leaving buyers house-poor for the first year or two.
+This guide exists so you don't repeat that $47,000 worth of mistakes.
+It covers exactly how mortgage payments are calculated, what lenders don't tell you upfront, and how to actually afford the home you're buying.
 Calculate Your Mortgage Payment Try Our Free Mortgage Calculator →(/finance/mortgage-calculator) Use our mortgage calculator(/finance/mortgage-calculator) to instantly calculate your monthly payment, total interest, and see how your loan balance decreases over time.
 Your monthly mortgage payment depends on three key factors: the loan amount, interest rate, and loan term.
 A $380,000 home with a 20% down payment ($76,000) at 6.5% interest for 30...

 What's Really In Your Mortgage Payment?
 The Complete Breakdown

 What's Really In Your Mortgage Payment?
-The Complete Breakdown I'll never forget opening my first mortgage statement.
-The lender quoted me $1,847/month.
-My actual payment? $2,634.
-That extra $787 included property taxes, insurance, and PMI that nobody clearly explained during closing.
+The Complete Breakdown Opening a first mortgage statement is a common source of sticker shock.
+The lender quotes $1,847/month.
+The actual payment? $2,634.
+That extra $787 covers property taxes, insurance, and PMI that often go unexplained during closing.
 When you get a mortgage quote, that monthly number isn't just about paying back the loan.
 Your actual payment includes taxes, insurance, and fees that can add hundreds of dollars to your bill.
-Let's break down exactly what you're paying for — and how to avoid the surprise I got.
-Calculate Your True Monthly Payment Use our mortgage calculator to see all the components of your payment, including taxes, insurance, and PMI: Try Our Mortgage Calculator(/finance/mortgage-calculator) The Four Parts of Your Payment (PITI) !PITI Mortgage Payment Breakdown showing Principal, Interest, Taxes, and Insurance components(/images/blog/mortgage-piti-breakdown.svg) Your mortgage payment is often called "PITI" — an acronym for its four main components:...
+Let's break down exactly what you're paying for — and how to avoid that kind of surprise.
+Calculate Your True Monthly Payment Use our mortgage calculator to see all the components of your payment, including taxes, insurance, and PMI: Try Our Mortgage Calculator(/finance/mortgage-calculator) The Four Parts of Your Payment (PITI) !PITI Mortgage Payment Breakdown showing Principal, Interest, Taxes, and Insurance components(/images/blog/mortgage-piti-breakdown.svg) Your mortgage payment is often called "PITI" — an acronym for its...

 Mortgage Refinance Guide: When and How to Refinance Your Home Loan

-Mortgage Refinance Guide: When and How to Refinance Your Home Loan I've refinanced twice.
-The first time (2019) saved me $42,000 over the life of the loan.
-The second time (2021), I got caught up in the rate frenzy, refinanced from 3.75% to 3.25%, paid $8,500 in closing costs, and sold the house 18 months later.
-Net result?
-I lost money.
+Mortgage Refinance Guide: When and How to Refinance Your Home Loan Consider two representative refinance outcomes.
+A first refinance, timed well, can save $42,000 over the life of the loan.
+A second refinance driven by rate-frenzy timing -- dropping from 3.75% to 3.25%, paying $8,500 in closing costs, then selling the house 18 months later -- can produce a net loss, because the break-even point was never reached.
 Refinancing your mortgage can save you tens of thousands of dollars, but it's not always the right move.
 This guide explains when refinancing makes financial sense — and when it's just shuffling money around.
 Calculate Your Refinance Savings Before diving into the details, use our calculator to see your potential savings: Try Our Mortgage Refinance Calculator(/finance/mortgage-refinance-calculator) What is Mortgage Refinancing?
-Mortgage refinancing means replacing your current home loan with a new one, typically to get a lower interest rate, change your loan term, or access home equity.
-According to...
+Mortgage refinancing means replacing your current home loan with a new one, typically to get a lower interest rate, change your loan...

 Mortgage Types Comparison: FHA vs VA vs Conventional Loans